Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `start_mission <mission nickname>` Admin command (requires EVENT permission) to start this mission.
 - `stop_mission <mission nickname>` Admin command (requires EVENT permission) to stop this mission.
+- `reset_missions` Admin command (requires EVENT permission) to stop all missions and start initially active missions.
+- `reload_missions` Admin command (requires EVENT permission) to stop all missions, reload them again from files, and start initially active missions.
+Do not use too fast or server will crash due to system-blocked INI files.

 You may start as many different mission at any time.
 However, only one instance of the same mission can run at the same time.